arXiv/accessibility2024/source/panel.md

 - Bill Kasdorf recommends this article from the Scholarly Kitchen, “[Advancing Accessibility in Scholarly Publishing: Recommendations for Digital Accessibility Best Practices](https://scholarlykitchen.sspnet.org/2023/03/03/guest-post-advancing-accessibility-in-scholarly-publishing-recommendations-for-digital-accessibility-best-practices/),” which provides a wealth of information and links to useful resources.
 - This research paper from Jason J.G.
 White, "[Making Scientific and Technical Materials Pervasively Accessible](https://scholarworks.rit.edu/jsesd/vol24/iss1/9/)" explores the question of what policies, standards and practices are needed to ensure accessibility.
+- The [BlindMath email list](https://www.nfbnet.org/mailman/listinfo/blindmath_nfbnet.org) is a wonderful resource run by the National Federation of the Blind.
+Topics for discussion include strategies used by blind math instructors and students.

 ## Discussion
 Use this discussion board to continue conversations that come up during the panel discussion, or to share your relevant projects.
 Can't comment?
 See [instructions](getting-started.md) for logging in with github.